coral-xyz/anchor/docs/src/tutorials/tutorial-6.md

 * `associated = <target>`
 * `with = <target>`

-Both of these allow one to define input "seeds" that uniquely define the associated account.
+Both of these allow you to define input "seeds" that uniquely define the associated account.
 By convention, `associated` is used to define the main address to associate, i.e., the wallet, while `with` is used to define an auxilliary piece of metadata which has the effect of namespacing the associated account.